 - Ask your child if he would like to trace and make the sound three times, as well.

-- Move the card away and put the next Sandpaper Letter in front of your child and repeat the above steps.
+- Move the card away, but the next Sandpaper Letter in front of your child, and repeat the above steps.

 - After the three letters have been traced, sounded out, and linked to familiar items, ask your child to trace a particular letter and hand it to you.
 Continue to discuss objects that begin with that phonetic sound.